El Paso County, Colorado: History

 In July 1858, gold was discovered along the South Platte River in Arapahoe County, Kansas Territory.
 This discovery precipitated the Pike's Peak Gold Rush.
 Many residents of the mining region felt disconnected from the remote territorial governments of Kansas and Nebraska, so they voted to form their own Territory of Jefferson on October 24, 1859.
 The following month, the Jefferson Territorial Legislature organized 12 counties for the new territory including El Paso County.
 El Paso County was named for the Spanish language name for Ute Pass north of Pikes Peak.
 Colorado City served as the county seat of El Paso County.

 The Jefferson Territory never received federal sanction, but on February 28, 1861, U.S. President James Buchanan signed an act organizing the Territory of Colorado.
 El Paso County was one of the original 17 counties created by the Colorado legislature on November 1, 1861.
 Part of its western territory was broken off to create Teller County in 1899.
 Originally based in Old Colorado City (now part of Colorado Springs, not today's Colorado City between Pueblo and Walsenburg), El Paso County's county seat was moved to Colorado Springs in 1873.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 2130 sqmi, of which 2127 sqmi are land and 2.7 sqmi (0.1%) are covered by water.
+According to the United States Census Bureau, the county has a total area of 2130 sqmi, of which 2127 sqmi are land and 2.7 sqmi (0.1%) are covered by water.